Free South Carolina Warrant Search (Step-by-Step Guidance)

 Columbia, South Carolina 29223

 The third largest county by population in South Carolina is Charleston.
-The Charleston County Sheriff’s Office provides its own online warrant search tool.
+Anyone can seamlessly track down warrant details in Charleston County; the Charleston County Sheriff’s Office provides its own online warrant search tool that can be conveniently accessed from the comfort of one’s home.

 A screenshot of the search tool that the public can use to enter a person’s name and see if they have any warrants.